cran-task-views/Hydrology/Hydrology.md

 with extreme values are discussed in the
 `r view("ExtremeValue")` task view.

--   `r pkg("CityWaterBalance")`: Retrieves data and
-    estimates unmeasured flows of water through the urban network.
-Any city may be modeled with preassembled data, but data for US cities can be gathered via web services using this package and dependencies `r pkg("geoknife")` and
-    `r pkg("dataRetrieval")`.

 -   `r pkg("CoSMoS")`: is an implementation of [Papalexiou 2018](https://doi.org/10.1016/j.advwatres.2018.02.013).
 CoSMoS generates univariate/multivariate non-Gaussian time series and